aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 Copy your output CSV into another S3 bucket in the region you are working in.
 You can do this using the [AWS CLI](https://aws.amazon.com/cli/) with `aws s3 cp s3_object_versions.csv s3://my-s3-bucket/prefix/name.csv` - note the object name must end `.csv`.

->  Note: [S3 Metadata live inventory tables](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) provides up-to-date inventories of your buckets, at any scale.
-Support for these is coming soon.

 ## Simple demo

 For a simple demonstration example, costing $0.75-$1.00 (for the three to four S3 Batch Operations jobs), perform the following:

 1. Create a new S3 bucket for testing, with versioning enabled.
 Keep all other defaults.
+    - Optionally enable S3 [S3 Metadata live inventory tables](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) for the bucket, without KMS encryption, and wait for the live inventory table to have status 'Active'.
 2. Create text files `a` and `b`, and upload them to the new bucket. **This is your desired (good) state**.
 Note the time, adjusted to the UTC timezone.
    - The bucket will look like this in the console: